 "Have a Heart" Program

 SCOOP has 15 cats who have been diagnosed with some form of cardiomyopathy, or are being monitored.
 Among the special needs cats at SCOOP, this is the most expensive medical issue to monitor and treat.
 The cost can exceed $1,000 each year per cat, and much more when a cat is in the final stages of heart disease.
 Treatment extends the life of these cats and improves their quality of life.
 This program in in memory of those SCOOP cats who have lost their lives due to heart disease: Squirrel at age 10, Toby at age 12, Archie at age 6, Izzy at age 12, Squirrel at age 10, Star at age 17, and Stewie at age 12.
 Donations to our "Have a Heart" program will assist us in providing the best possible medical care to these cats who suffer from heart disease.
 All donations are tax deductible.
 Thank you!

 Who We Are:

 SCOOP is a non-profit, 501(c)(3), organization that promotes the compassionate treatment and well-being of the feline population.
 We are completely staffed by volunteers and our board members receive no pay.
 All proceeds benefit cats and the community.
 Our major focus is to provide a spay/neuter and vaccination voucher program for people of any income who help stray and feral cats, called free-roaming cats.
 We do not have the resources to provide direct trap-neuter-return (TNR) services, but rather we provide financial assistance, education, and consultation to those interested in helping stray or feral cats.
 Since 2007, we have assisted in funding the majority, or all of the cost, for the spay/neuter and vaccinations of 1400 stray and feral cats!
 SCOOP does not have a shelter and cannot assist community members in placing rescued cats, or pet cats being relinquished.

-Pretty and her kitten, Tabitha Gabe, taking notes!
-Gus
+Pretty and her kitten, Tabitha In Memory of Gabe Gus

 What is Trap-Neuter-Return (TNR) that SCOOP advocates?: